 - an improvement in both focus and emotional steadiness

-Consider undergoing a sleep study if you are experiencing symptoms that may be connected to sleep apnea or if you suspect that you may have sleep apnea.
+Consider undergoing a sleep study if you are experiencing symptoms that may be connected to sleep apnea symptoms or if you suspect that you may have sleep apnea.
 Not getting enough sleep may lead to a range of health problems, including heart disease, poor performance at work, and strained personal relationships, in addition to hair loss.

 When it comes to enhancing the overall quality of your life, conducting research is an essential step.
 The most effective therapy as well as preventative measures can be prescribed by specialists once a thorough diagnostic has been performed.